digital-futures-academy/airport-challenge/Extra/README.md

 Planes that have landed must be at an airport
 To count planes easily

 Each plane will have a location - at airport or in sky.
-This means variable could be scaled to deal with in storage or maintenance in the future
+This means variable could be scaled to deal with in storage or maintenance in the future.
+All planes could be in an array the the location property used to count them.
+That however is out of scope and count will only be a per airport basis.
+Plane location will be changed on landing or takeoff to correct status

 -Objects;     -Properties;                            -Messages;                      -Output;